-Go to Manage Your Pools and join either or both tipping competitions to help in the evaluation of this software.
+Go to Manage Your Pools and join the tipping competition to help in the evaluation of this software.

 Entry is free!